-The first thing you need to understand is that your new set-up is the main tool used to get fish in your net.
-Sure, there are other items you’ll need to purchase but your fly rod and reel set-up actually become an extension of you.
+The first thing you need to understand is that your new setup is the main tool used to get fish in your net.
+Sure, there are other items you’ll need to purchase.
+But your fly rod and reel set-up actually become an extension of you.
 It should fit your casting hand well and work with you to make every cast as successful as possible in netting fish.

 I know I had big ambitions.
 I wanted my first set-up to catch as many different freshwater species as possible.
 My target was bass – a fish I had never considered fishing for in my life.
 My only guidance at the time was from my first and only guide and now a friend.
 He suggested a 6 weight.
-Ok, so I walk into Cabela’s, and into the fly-fishing section, only to be overwhelmed.
+I walk into Cabela’s, and into the fly-fishing section, only to be overwhelmed.

-There were rods of different lengths, different weights (we’ll go over this term shortly) and different brands.
+There were rods of different lengths, different weights (we’ll go over this term shortly), and different brands.
 Selecting a fly rod is not unlike anything else if you know what you want it to do.
-The salesman came over and I told him what my friend suggested – I didn’t want to break the bank.
-He walked over, handed me a boxed up 6 weight 9-foot rod and reel set-up and that was that.
-Believe it or not, the easy part is actually buying the set-up.
+The salesman came over and I told him what my friend suggested.
+I didn’t want to break the bank.
+He walked over, handed me a boxed-up 6-weight 9-foot rod and reel set-up and that was that.
+Believe it or not, the easy part is actually buying the setup.

 So, off I went to the first pond I could find and broke the tip of my rod on the bathroom door.
 Thankfully, Cabela’s brands’ have a lifetime guarantee regardless if it is your fault and I received a brand new set-up.

 To add one more piece to the puzzle, I was fortunate to have fished with a female pro angler that guides Penns Creek in Pennsylvania.
-She introduced me to a 6 weight 10-foot rod and reel set-up that I use to cast into fast-moving and deep creeks.
+She introduced me to a 6-weight 10-foot rod and reel set-up that I use to cast into fast-moving and deep creeks.
 This rod felt different, too.

-So here is a quick break down of how to pick your first rod and reel set-up:
+So here is a quick breakdown of how to pick your first rod and reel set-up: